■Sustainability Report

 - Skylark Domestic Group Companies (SKYLARK HOLDINGS CO., LTD., SKYLARK RESTAURANTS CO., LTD., NILAX INC., TOMATO AND ASSOCIATES CO., LTD., FLO JAPON CO., LTD., SKYLARK D&M CO., LTD., JAPAN CARGO CO., LTD., SUKESAN CO., LTD.)

-- Overseas Group Companies (TAIWAN SKYLARK CO., LTD., SKYLARK MALAYSIA SDN.BHD., SKYLARK USA INCORPORATED)
+- Overseas Group Companies (TAIWAN SKYLARK CO., LTD., SKYLARK MALAYSIA SDN.BHD., SKYLARK USA INCORPORATED, Createries Consultancy Sdn.
+Bhd., etc.)

 Environment